The PASSPORT of the HEAVENLY Jerusalem

 The valley of dry bones lives because God breathes.
 The lost are saved because Jesus seeks.
 The humble are exalted because grace draws.
 This is the gospel that burns away falsehood and opens blind eyes.
 Salvation is not man’s work but God’s glory.
 So come, you weary and poor in spirit.
 Come to God by Christ, and be saved to the uttermost.
 And for those who know this truth, let’s set the enemy’s lies ablaze with the fire of grace.

-The SEEDS of Dry Bones: Israel’s SCATTERING to God’s Army
+The Seeds of Dry Bones: Israel’s Scattering to God’s Army

 Introduction: The Vision Unveiled